moimfeld/cv32e40p/docs/source/corev_hw_loop.rst

 The HWLoop constraints are:

--  HWLoop start, end and setup instructions addresses must be 32-bit aligned (short or long commands).
+-  HWLoop starti, endi, setupi and setup instructions addresses must be 32-bit aligned (PC-related instructions).

 -  Start and End addresses of an HWLoop body must be 32-bit aligned.

 -  End Address must be strictly greater than Start Address.

+-  HWLoop #0 (resp. #1) start and end addresses **must not be modified** if HWLoop #0 (resp. #1) count is different than 0.

 -  End address of an HWLoop must point to the instruction just after the last one of the HWLoop body.

 -  HWLoop body must contain at least 3 instructions.

--  When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8.
+-  When both loops are nested, at least 1 instruction should be present between last innermost HWLoop (must be #0) instruction and last outermost HWLoop (must be #1) instruction.
+In other words the End address of the outermost HWLoop must be at least 8 bytes further than the End address of the innermost HWLoop (HWLoop[1].endaddress >= HWLoop[0].endaddress + 8).

-   Remark: To avoid to add 2 NOPs in case nothing can be put there by the compiler, lpcount setting of the the inner loop could be moved after it without forgetting to add the same in the preamble before the outer loop start address.
+   In the example below the first "addi %[j], %[j], 2;" instruction is the one added due to this constraint.
+   The code could have been simpler by using only one "addi %[j], %[j], 4;" instruction but to respect this constraint it has been split in two instructions.

 -  HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body).